University of St Andrews Building 1 and Colin Vincent Centre for Battery Technology

 with Oberlanders

-Building 1 is a multi-use space with a range of facilities for researchers developing small-scale prototypes, dedicated lab spaces and engineering workshops, meant it was imperative for Atelier Ten to understand the key requirements of each individual space within in the building.
-Therefore, Atelier Ten developed the concept design for Building 1 and the Dry Laboratory Building, at the Eden Campus with a view to delivering a low energy, healthy and vibrant building for all stakeholders.
+The proposed functions of both buildings meant it was imperative for Atelier Ten to understand the key requirements of each individual space within in the buildings.
+Therefore, Atelier Ten developed the concept and detailed designs for Building 1 and the Colin Vincent Centre with a view to delivering low energy, healthy and vibrant buildings for all stakeholders.